-Brethren, I hope and pray that we don't get so smug and self-assured that we apply these warnings only to other people but don't apply these sneak previews to ourselves.
+Brethren, I hope and pray that we do not get so smug and self-assured that we apply these warnings only to other people but do not apply these sneak previews to ourselves.
 We need to periodically fast-forward the tape when we become comfortable with our individual repertoire of sins.

 A parallel reason for fast-forwarding the tape is to maintain stability in a trial.
-During the first four months of this year, I lost my first-born son unexpectedly, and my job unexpectedly, and my gall bladder unexpectedly, and my cat unexpectedly (Matt, that I talked to you about last year), throwing me into many emotional tailspins.
+During the first four months of this year, I lost my firstborn son unexpectedly, and my job unexpectedly, and my gall bladder unexpectedly, and my cat unexpectedly, throwing me into many emotional tailspins.
 In times like these, one has to be resourceful at locating shreds of hope.
 Like all individuals, my inclination was only to look regretfully back, seething in bitterness about loss and the impossibility of recovering what I had lost.

-One resource I found valuable was an account of a man's experience in a concentration camp, Viktor Frankl's Man's Search for Meaning.
+One resource I found valuable was an account of a man's experience in a concentration camp, Man's Search for Meaning by Viktor Frankl.
 Many of you have probably read it.
-Viktor Frankl developed some profound insights, survival skills and techniques for developing inner strength when the external world around him was going to perdition.
+Viktor Frankl developed some profound insights, survival skills, and techniques for developing inner strength when the external world around him was going to perdition.

 Frankl continues that "it is a peculiarity of man that he can only live by looking to the future.
 And this [the future-looking capability] is his salvation in the most difficult moments of his existence, although he sometimes has to force his mind to the task."